Certificate of safety training

 - On completion of the course, obtain a course completion certificate.

-- You must obtain a letter from the overseas course provider that states the course is approved by the administration of that country and you have attended the course.
+- We may require you to obtain a letter from the overseas course provider that states the course is approved by the administration of that country and you have attended the course.

 We recognise these courses from countries with which we hold an agreement, if the applicant meets the above requirements: